anoelcke/WeatherViewer/README.md

 # WeatherViewer
-Weather viewer application for getting and visualizing grib data for a variety of models
+Weather viewer application for getting and visualizing grib data for a variety of models.

+More details TBA.